User37som/libbitcoin/How-To.md

 ```
 The value of `transfers.transfer.output.hash` should match the transaction identifier shown by your wallet.

-> Notice that `transfers.transfer.output.height` shows that the transaction how has at least one confirmation.
+> Notice that `transfers.transfer.output.height` shows that the transaction now has at least one confirmation.

 ```